Control Sources of Stress

 If you struggle with motivation, try incorporating fun ways to make working out more manageable, such as exercising with a friend, going swimming, or playing sports like volleyball or tennis.

-While it may be tempting to reach for junk food during times of stress, it’s more beneficial to incorporate plenty of fruits, vegetables and other healthy items into your diet.
-There are many resources available for even inexperienced cooks, through printed cookbooks, online recipes or online video tutorials.
-A healthy diet can help maintain blood pressure, decrease bone loss, improve skin and eye clarity, protect against infections, and as the Gateway Foundation notes, it can even help with addiction recovery.
+While it may be tempting to reach for junk food during times of stress, it’s more beneficial to incorporate plenty of fruits, vegetables, and other healthy items into your diet.
+There are many resources available for even inexperienced cooks, through printed cookbooks, online recipes, or online video tutorials.
+A healthy diet can help maintain blood pressure, decrease bone loss, improve skin and eye clarity, protect against infections, and as the Gateway Foundation notes, can even help with addiction recovery.

 If you don’t have time to cook, consider prepping healthy meals ahead of time during the weekend, or cooking large batches of meals to eat as leftovers.
 You can also purchase quick and easy meals like pre-made salads, soups and sandwiches from most supermarkets and via online services.